ObsidianFury001/BG-Color-Changer/README.md

 # A simple BG color changer application

-## Developed using React and Tailwind CSS.
+## Developed using React and Tailwind CSS

-- Allows the user to change the background color of the page dynamically and even generates a randomm background.
+- Allows the user to change the background color of the page dynamically and further generate a random background color.

 ### Live Demo